chenwt/OncoExplorer/README.md

 We use the aggregate of SGA and DEG in advance.

 * Check the overlap of SGA & DEG w/ KEGG pathway.
-* Test with GO database for community detection.

 *TDI_Results_new.csv: 1 + 11,769,129 records (No duplication, containing unit SGA).
 lowercase the record: tr A-Z a-z < TDI_Results_new.csv > out (Also No duplication, containing unit SGA)